s8rr/class-routine/README.md

 # class-routine
-simple and easy to understand routine site for student's of PUC
+simple and easy to understand routine site for student's